QG from SymQRG: AdS$_3$/CFT$_2$ Correspondence as Topological Symmetry-Preserving Quantum RG Flow: Quantum Gravity from Algebra

 In the context of 2D CFTs, the connection with a 3D TQFT is well-established.
 The 3D Chern-Simons theory path integral evaluated on a 3D manifold $M_3$ with boundary $\partial M_3$ famously reduces to the WZW model on the 2D boundary \cite{Witten:1988hf, Elitzur:1989nr}.
 It is also well known that the 2D boundary theory is anomalous and can only exist as boundaries of a 3D theory.
 The anomaly is canceled by the 3D bulk via the anomaly inflow mechanism.
 In the sandwich construction, the resulting 2D theory is anomaly-free and thus exists as a consistent stand-alone theory.
 The anomaly-free condition is encoded in the topological boundary of the sandwich.

 In the previous sections, we have focused primarily on the physical boundary, represented by the state $_{\Lambda}\bra{\Omega}$, and its connection to the RG flow via the bulk SymTFT.
 In doing so, we have assumed the existence of a CFT, corresponding to a well-defined state $\ket{\Psi}_{\Lambda}$ that encodes the topological boundary.
 One of the key observations in this paper is that each individual 2D CFT corresponds to a specific state $\ket{\Psi}_{\Lambda}$.
 In this section, we reverse the logic and focus on constructing the topological boundary condition.
 The key questions to consider are the following.
 How can we determine a topological boundary condition for a given SymTFT?
 What are the algebraic conditions, and how do they relate to CFT consistency relations?
 To begin, we provide a brief overview of the FRS construction \cite{Fuchs:2002cm}.
-As explained earlier, given a chiral algebra $V$ (Virasoro in this context), Moore and Seiberg identified an associated fusion category $\mathcal{C} = \text{Rep}(V)$ arising from the representations of $V$ (labeled by primaries) \cite{Moore:1988qv}.
+For a CFT rational with respect to a chiral algebra $V$, the Moore--Seiberg data of the representations of $V$ form a modular tensor category $\mathcal{C}=\mathrm{Rep}(V)$ \cite{Moore:1988qv,*Moore:1989vd}.
 The chiral algebra $V$ is encoded in the $\bra{\Omega}$ part of the overlap, appearing as conformal blocks.
 Using the Turaev-Viro construction \cite{Turaev:1992hq}, a 3D TQFT can be constructed using $\mathcal{C}$, which serves as the SymTFT associated with the symmetries of the theory.
+The Virasoro non-rational case considered elsewhere in this paper is treated as a continuously labeled extension of this structure beyond the finite semisimple framework.
 To obtain an intrinsic 2D CFT, it suffices to determine a suitable topological boundary condition, enabling the sandwich construction to function.
 In the language of the overlap \eqref{overlap}, this corresponds to identifying \textit{which} topological ground state matches each individual CFT.

 FRS provided an answer to this question \cite{Fuchs:2002cm}.
 In fact, we have already encountered this answer when working backwards from a CFT.
 These answers are encoded in the BCFT structure coefficients used to construct the state $\ket{\Psi}_{\Lambda}$.
 In Sec.\ref{roleofpsi module category}, we briefly outline the algebraic conditions that the topological boundary condition must satisfy and explain how these conditions relate to the CFT consistency requirements.
 From these algebraic properties, quantum gravity in the bulk emerges naturally.
 In Sec.\ref{algebraicimplications}, we discuss the implications of these algebraic properties for quantum gravity.
 Specifically, we address the factorization puzzle concerning wormhole contributions in the gravitational path integral and explain how the out-of-time-ordered correlator is inherently encoded within the symmetry framework.